optimajet/dynamic-plugin-loading/README.md

 In this tutorial, we'll implement dynamic plugin loading.
 This allows you to customize the Workflow Engine by placing compiled DLLs with plugins into the *plugins* folder.
-Plugins are classes that implement `IWorkflowPlugin`, enabling the engine to incorporate new Actions, Rules, ect.
-Learn more about [plugins](https://workflowengine.io/documentation/plugins).
+Plugins are classes that implement `IWorkflowPlugin`, enabling the engine to incorporate new Actions, Rules, etc. Learn more about [plugins](https://workflowengine.io/documentation/plugins).

 ### Motivation